 But I did get my hands on some Georgia peaches recently (driving up and down Route 41 in Sarasota offers several opportunities for fresh beauties).
 They’re now in season and, since Georgia knows a thing or two about peaches, you should stop and buy some.
 And when you do, you should consider making this dish 🙂

 It’s inspired by a delicious appetizer I had at a farm in Napa Valley last summer — grilled peaches with fresh ricotta, honey, pistachios, basil and prosciutto.
-The peaches were picked from the orchard on the property, the honey was harvested nearby, the pistachios, well, I don’t know about those, but they probably came from California, the creamy ricotta was made with fresh with milk from local cows, and the basil, well, of course that was grown at the farm, too.
-As for the prosciutto, well, I wouldn’t be surprised if it came from a pig next door.
-Let’s just say you couldn’t ask for a more locally grown dish!
-I savored every morsel.
+The peaches were picked from the orchard on the property, the honey was harvested nearby, the pistachios, well, I don’t know about those, but they probably came from California, the ricotta was made with milk from local cows, and the basil, of course that was grown on the farm, too.
+And as for the prosciutto, I wouldn’t be surprised if it came from a pig next door.
+Let’s just say you couldn’t ask for a more locally grown dish, and I savored every morsel.

-When I started looking online to see if there were other dishes like it out there, I found that this combination of ingredients is not unique.
-Sweet peaches pair well with the savory, fresh and lemony flavor of basil, the ricotta provides a smooth offset texture to the crunchiness of the nuts, the ham provides a salty compliment to the sweet peaches, and the honey sort of brings it all together.
+When I started looking to see if there were other dishes like it out there, I found that this combination of ingredients is not unique.
+Sweet peaches pair well with savory, fresh and lemony flavor of basil, the ricotta provides a smooth offset texture to the crunchiness of the nuts, ham provides a salty compliment to the sweet peaches, and the honey sort of brings it all together.
 So it’s no surprise that there are many versions of this combination out there.
-And today, I’m doing my version.
+And today, I’m doing mine.